 Deduction U/s 80TTA -Interest on Savings Bank Account

 When you deposit money in a Savings Bank account, you get to earn a fixed rate of interest on the balance in your Savings account.
 Now,the interest that you earn during the year becomes your income for that particular financial year.

-There is a common query among people while filing their income tax returns : Whether this interest on savings account is taxable and if so to what extent ?
+There is a common query amongst people while filing their income tax returns : Whether this interest on savings account is taxable and if so to what extent ?

 So, here we shall be answering all your queries related to Interest on Savings bank account.